-TrustFactory offers a range of distinct Certificate types.
-The different Certificate types have differing intended usages and applications.
+TrustFactory offers a range of distinct Certificate types, each having different usages for different applications.
 Certificate use is restricted by using Certificate extensions on key usage and extended key usage.
-Subscribers should appropriately study their requirements for their specific application before applying for a specific Certificate.

 The relevant TrustFactory Issuing CA's CPS contains details about the different Certificate types and appropriate uses.
+Subscribers should ensure that the Certificate can be used for their intended application.
 Unauthorized use of Certificates may result in the voiding of warranties offered by TrustFactory to Subscribers and their Relying Parties.